-The Fort Saskatchewan Food Gatherers Society aims to distribute food & food related products to those in need.
+Aims to distribute food and food related products to those in need.
 The Society operates a Food Bank within the City of Fort Saskatchewan, and is manned entirely by volunteers.

-Food hampers are filled with staple items & supplemented with fresh fruit & vegetables.
-Food & toy hampers are distributed at Christmas to families in need, as well as several children's homes & shelters.
+Food hampers are filled with staple items and supplemented with fresh fruit and vegetables.
+Food and toy hampers are distributed at Christmas to families in need, as well as several children's homes and shelters.
 The Society also administers a school snack program to address the needs of children coming to school hungry.
-This program is operated within the elementary & junior high schools in Fort Saskatchewan.
+This program is operated within the schools in Fort Saskatchewan.

 The Food Bank first began in response to a community need at Christmas; providing to families that needed some extra supplies (food and toys) for a happy holiday.
 At the start, all of the goods and cash donated were used to fund this Christmas campaign, with only a minimal amount kept for the next year’s Christmas hamper start-up.